arpitx165/CN-Lab/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-#### This repository contains solution of all assignments of Computer-Network.
+#### This repository contains solution of all assignments of Computer-Network Lab.